Tensor-Parallel Emulation of Quantum Circuits with Block-Cyclic Distributed Matrix Product States: Background

 A quantum state in the register can be modified with \textit{quantum gates}, which describe how new elements are computed based on some linear combination of the old elements.
-Therefore, as the state can be treated as a vector of $2^n$ elements, a general gate is a $2^n \times 2^n$ matrix.
-However, in most cases, quantum gates act on only a subset of all qubits, so instead they use $2^k \times 2^k$ elements for a $k$-qubit gate.
+Therefore, a general gate is a $2^n \times 2^n$ matrix.
+However, in most cases, quantum gates act only on a subset of qubits, effectively taking $2^k \times 2^k$ elements for a $k$-qubit gate.

 Another property of quantum registers is \textit{entanglement}.
-This occurs when the register can no longer be represented as a tensor product of individual qubits, which can happen after a two (or more) qubit gate is applied.
-For instance, the state $\frac{1}{\sqrt{2}} \left(\ket{00} + \ket{11}\right)$ is entangled.
-In general, a quantum state can be split into two parts using the following relation:
+This occurs when the register can no longer be represented as a tensor product of individual qubits, which can be induced by a two-qubit (or larger) gate.
+An entangled state instance is the Bell state $\ket{\Phi^+} = \frac{1}{\sqrt{2}} \left(\ket{00} + \ket{11}\right)$.
+In general, any quantum state can be split into two parts using the following relation:

 where $A$ and $B$ label the subsystems.
-This is called \textit{Schmidt decomposition}, and we say the subsystems are entangled if there are multiple terms in the summation.
-Interestingly, this decomposition is equivalent to a singular value decomposition (SVD) of the original state reshaped as a matrix.
+This is called \textit{Schmidt decomposition}, and the subsystems are entangled if there are multiple terms in the summation.
+Remarkably, this decomposition is equivalent to a singular value decomposition (SVD) of the original state reshaped as a matrix~\cite{nielsen-chuang-12}.